Justin-Fiddler/reading-notes/Markdown.md

 > Example
 > > Check out my link [here](https://github.com/Justin-Fiddler)

-## Creating an unordered list with Markdown
+## Creating an Unordered List with Markdown

 Unordered lists can be created using a dash(-), plus(+), or asterisk(*).